Connect with us

 The company joins a growing list of international firms that are setting up shops in Nairobi to meet the rising demand for skilled contractors in the regional construction sector.

-In March 2016, the UK designer of Dubai’s Burj Al Arab hotel acquired Howard Humphreys East Africa in a move aimed to make Nairobi its African headquarters for property, energy and infrastructure deals.
+In March 2016, the UK designer of Dubai’s Burj Al Arab hotel acquired Howard Humphreys East Africa in a move aimed at making Nairobi its African headquarters for property, energy, and infrastructure deals.

-A year later, California-based construction giant Bechtel opened its Africa office in Nairobi from where it launches its battle for the continent’s big-ticket infrastructure works.
+A year later, California-based construction giant Bechtel opened its Africa office in Nairobi from where it launched its battle for the continent’s big-ticket infrastructure works.

 As a starting point, the US construction successfully tendered for the planned expansion of the 485-kilometre Mombasa-Nairobi highway into a six-lane dual carriageway.